-- .1 The City of Winnipeg will make available, for the extent that it is available, temporary power during construction for temporary lighting and operating of power tools if the site can accommodate the necessary load required.
-If not, temporary power will be supplied by the Contractor at their expense. - .2 The Contractor is responsible for the connection of the existing power supply in accordance with Canadian Electrical Code. - .3 The Contractor is to arrange for connection with appropriate utility company.
-Pay costs for installation, maintenance and removal. - .4 Temporary power for equipment requiring in excess of that available on-site is responsibility of the Contractor. - .5 Provide and maintain temporary lighting throughout project.
+- 1. The City of Winnipeg will make available, for the extent that it is available, temporary power during construction for temporary lighting and operating of power tools. - 2.
+The Contractor is responsible for the connection of the existing power supply in accordance with Canadian Electrical Code. - 3.
+The Contractor is to arrange for connection with appropriate utility company.
+Pay costs for installation, maintenance and removal. - 4.
+Temporary power for equipment requiring in excess of that available on-site is responsibility of the Contractor. - 5.
+Provide and maintain temporary lighting throughout project.